 Finally I just had to cancel art and spend my 45 minutes with them doing something, anything, to create some goodwill between these kids.

-This game did just the trick.
+This cooperation game did just the trick.

 All you need is a ball, a timer, and at least 5-6 kids (and a little patience).
 You don’t need a lot of space, so it can be done in a classroom, but what a great opportunity to get outside if you can!

-The goal for this cooperation game is for students to come up with a way for every team member to “catch” or touch a ball that represents the Zoo U character Lester in the shortest amount of time possible.
+The goal for this cooperation games is for students to come up with a way for every team member to “catch” or touch a ball that represents the Zoo U character Lester in the shortest amount of time possible.
 There are several ways that this can be accomplished, and the most successful ones involve teamwork and strategy.